Objectives Of Consumer Protection Act

 Importance Of Consumer protection act

-2 Unorganized CONSUMERS: – In developing countries like India, consumers are not organized.
-They are very few consumers organization which is working to protect the interest of the consumer.
+2 Unorganized CONSUMERS: – Consumers in developing countries like India are not organized.
+There are very few consumer organizations that are working to protect the interest of the consumer.

-3 EXPLOITATION OF CONSUMERS: – Now a day’s consumer is the kingpin of the market but then also there is a lot of exploitation of consumers as businessmen use various unfair trade practices to cheat and exploit consumers.
+3 EXPLOITATION OF CONSUMERS: – Nowadays, a consumer is the kingpin of the market, but also there is a lot of consumer exploitation as businessmen use unfair trade practices to cheat and exploit consumers.

 Importance Of Consumer Protection From Businessmen’s Point Of View: